 - Dress code is casual

-- There was a lot of blatant staring from middle aged men while walking in the streets which I didn’t like
+- There was a lot of blatant staring from middle aged men while walking in the streets which can make you feel uncomfortable

 - Both cash and cards were taken every place I visited.
 Amex was widely accepted